25-MDDN242/letterforms-hayley-c/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18842563&assignment_repo_type=AssignmentRepo)
 ## MDDN 242 2025 Assignment 2

-### TITLE
+### Swirling
-Description

-The characters in my alphabet are composed of bezier curves and shapes.
-The solid shape creates the dominant downstroke, and the lined shape forms the secondary part.
+#### By Hayley Chung

+Swirling is a set of letterforms created using parameterized bezier curves and shapes, to create an airy and whimsical typeface that is reminiscent of a swirling breeze.
+The letters are swept away by the wind in a twisting motion to be replaced by a new letter.

+#### Technical notes
-All together, the typeface is formed from 17 parameters.
-The beziers' anchor points and control points are all controlled by parameters, totalling 16 parameters for the letter shapes.
-For the purpoose of the interpolation, I have used a parameter for the alpha value to control the opacty.
+Swirling is formed from 17 parameters.
+The eight anchor point and eight control points to determine the letterforms bezier shapes, as well as the alpha value to control the letters' opacity.

 The 17 parameters per letter are:
 * 'opacity': Alpha value